mohammedalbaqer/BaseApiTemplate_RBA_DDA/README.md

 - Extensions/ : Contains extension methods for configuring services.
 - Models/ : Contains entity models for the application.
 - Services/ : Contains service classes for handling business logic.
+- wwwroot/ : Contains static files and uploaded media content.

+## File Upload Structure

+The application supports file uploads with the following structure:

+- wwwroot/
+  - uploads/
+    - profiles/ : For user profile images
+    - other directories based on image types

+Files are served through the static files middleware and are accessible via URLs like: /uploads/{type}/{filename}

 ## Direct Data Access Pattern